 CPD comprises learning activities that you undertake to gain knowledge and experience in order to help you in your professional career as a podiatrist.
 Thus, CPD is ADDITIONAL to the normal duties of your day-to-day employment.
 For example, training days, professional mentoring of colleagues or others, attendance at conferences, etc. are clearly CPD activities.

-The Science Council require that individuals registered as a Chartered Scientist demonstrate their commitment to continuing professional development (CPD) within their careers.
+The Science Council require that professionally registered individuals demonstrate their commitment to continuing professional development (CPD) within their careers.

-The Royal College of Podiatry satisfies this requirement on behalf of the Science Council by requiring all CSci members to complete an annual CPD return.
+The Royal College of Podiatry satisfies this requirement on behalf of the Science Council by requiring that its professionally registered members complete an annual CPD return specific to their professional registration.

 For information on the Science Council, please visit their website: https://sciencecouncil.org/